semgrep/semgrep-docs/docs/faq.md

 # Configuration

 #### How do I configure Semgrep for different projects?
-Semgrep App’s Community and Team tiers provide centralized policy management.
+Semgrep App provides centralized policy management.
 See [Managing CI policy](managing-policy.md) for more details.

 #### What is a policy?
 A policy is a simple collection of rules and a definition of what to do with rule results: fail the Semgrep CI run and/or send non-blocking notifications to third-party services like Slack.
 Please see [Managing CI policy](managing-policy.md) for more details.